rzheng2019/EventDiary/README.md

 ## Description

 Event Diary is a native iOS application that lets users create and log any events they have experienced.
-Users can add photos, descriptions, and even tasks they have or would like the accomplish.
+Users can add photos, descriptions, and even tasks they have or would like to accomplish.

 ![](https://github.com/rzheng2019/EventDiary/blob/main/EventDiaryGif.gif)